By ProFellow Founder Dr. Vicki Johnson

-I grew up in a neighborhood riddled with violence and was raised by an alcoholic parent who struggled to make ends meet some days, and there were weeks when we had no food in our cabinets.
-I would forge in dumpsters for food that was thrown away.
+I grew up in a neighborhood riddled with violence and was raised by an alcoholic parent who struggled to make ends meet.
+Some days, and even weeks, we had no food in our cabinets.
+I would forage in dumpsters for food that was thrown away.
 The local public school was my only refuge from this pain and neglect.
 This refuge is what led me to later pursue teaching.

 Now you are just a few sentences into this personal statement.
 How does this opening story make you feel?

 It might make you feel pity for this person, sadness, guilt, and possibly anger for what this person experienced as a child.

 As the reader, that story might even trigger negative memories and feelings stemming from your own personal experiences with trauma.
 We have no idea who is reading our personal statements and what they have personally been through.

 Now, here’s another personal statement written by the same exact person.
 It opens like this:

 When Kayla looked up at me with eyes wide, I realized she was experiencing the surprise feeling of “getting it”.
 She solved a multiplication problem that months before was considered impossible for her to solve at her cognition level.
 This moment ignited my passion for teaching.
 I realized I had the unique ability to connect with a child like Kayla, who had experienced childhood trauma as I had, because I understood her.
 I was her.
 In that moment, I found my life’s calling in teaching.

 Now, how does that opening story make you feel?